Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/getting-started.md

 ordinal: 0
 ---

-CashScript is a high level language enabling basic smart contract functionality on Bitcoin Cash.
-While these cash contracts are less powerful than Ethereum's smart contracts, CashScript was in many ways inspired by Ethereum's development ecosystem.
-Ethereum has always had one of the most accessible development ecosystems in terms of tooling, and with CashScript we want to bring that accessibility to Bitcoin Cash.
+CashScript is a high-level language that allows you to write Cash Contracts in a straightforward and familiar way.
+It is inspired by Ethereum's Solidity, but it is not the same, and cash contracts work very differently from Ethereum's smart contracts.
+See the [Language Documentation](/cashscript/docs/language) for a full reference of the language.

 ---

 **Attention:** CashScript is in active development, and is currently in a `beta` phase.
 While CashScript is in `beta` stage, its APIs and usage is subject to change, so be sure to check the documentation.
 During the `beta` phase it is possible that the library still contains bugs, so for now the CashScript SDK can only be used on the `testnet` network.

-### The CashScript Language

-CashScript is a high-level language that allows you to write Cash Contracts in a straightforward and familiar way.
-It is inspired by Ethereum's Solidity, but it is not the same, and cash contracts work very differently from Ethereum's smart contracts.
-See the [Language Documentation](/cashscript/docs/language) for a full reference of the language.

 ### The CashScript Compiler

 CashScript features a compiler as a standalone command line tool, called `cashc`.
 It can be installed through npm and used to compile `.cash` files into `.json` artifact files.
 These artifact files can be imported into the CashScript JavaScript SDK (or other SDKs in the future).
-Note that the CashScript SDK also has a fnuction to import and compile `.cash` files directly, so it is not required to use the `cashc` command line tool.
+Note that the CashScript SDK also has a function to import and compile `.cash` files directly, so it is not required to use the `cashc` command line tool.

 See the [cashc documentation](/cashscript/docs/cashc) for more information on the `cashc` command line tool.